NamLe0609/bias-ai-report/post_body.typ

 The values used in @ethical-impact-assessment-hospital are from both traditional @VSD-paper and AI-specific  @Mapping-VSD sources.

-We use an emergent methodology which focuses more on empirical investigations as opposed to conceptual investigations as the latter introduces researcher bias and tends to misrepresent the stakeholders' values @VSD-book.
+The values acquired so far have been through conceptual investigations, which are prone to researcher bias and tend to misrepresent the stakeholders' values @VSD-book.
+Therefore, one should view these values as a starting point to build upon, and not as the final representation.

-- Talk about the book @VSD-book when discussing methodology of getting the values of stakeholders
+After closer examination of the stakeholders' understandings, contexts, and experiences through empirical investigations @Human-computer-handbook, we can update the previously acquired values to be more representative.
+This process can be done using traditional methods such as interviews, surveys, or questionnaires, or more VSD-specific methods such as participatory design and envisioning cards @VSD-book.

+// This iterative process of updating values in the design process can be clearly seen in the "Room with a View" case study @VSD-paper, wherein conducting empirical investigations helped the designers not only enhance their original values, but also bring forth new ones.

 = Recommendations & Considerations